 Let’s compare all analyzed objects between each other using fuzzy hashes.
 The percent of matching is on the right.

 The image above shows 3 samples compared with others.
 It turns out that these maldocs have parts of code used constantly, that is what provides a similarity.
 And other maldocs keep the same tendency.
 And 5 pairs of them are even 100% identical.

 As a result, we have reviewed 11 maldocs with unique hashes.
 The found SSDeep showed 99% similarity between samples.
 Why is it so?
 They contain the same graphical pattern and deliver the same trojan malware.

 Despite the fact that all files in our experiment seemed exclusive, the high percentage of their similarity allows automatic detection of other malicious samples faster.
 Including unknown files for your system.
 Check the similar tag, see their behavioral details and you can predict what this new sample has inside, without opening it.
 The lifehack saves time and keeps you safe.

 What is the benefit of fuzzy hashing?

-While analyzing malicious documents by SSDeep, we got new relations between objects.
-Moreover, we extended the knowledge base about these samples.
-It helps effectively complement signature malware analysis with relatively low cost and quite reliable samples’ footprints.
+While analyzing malicious documents by SSDeep, we have got new relations between objects.
+Moreover, we have extended the knowledge base about these samples.
+It helps to effectively complement signature malware analysis with relatively low cost and quite reliable samples’ footprints.